.png)

 Accepting service of process on behalf of your company

-Receiving official correspondence from state agencies
+Receiving official correspondence from the Secretary of State

 Tracking and forwarding important documents to the appropriate company personnel